CHILD SUPPORT ATTORNEY SERVING BOSTON, MASSACHUSETTS

 Children in Massachusetts must be supported by both parents.
-The child support guidelines, last updated in 2013, aim to reduce the economic impact on the child’s standard of living and to promote joint parental responsibility for child support.
+The child support guidelines, last updated on October 4, 2021, aim to reduce the economic impact on the child’s standard of living and to promote joint parental responsibility for child support Jamaica Plain.
 The child support guidelines are calculated using a fillable worksheet including both parent’s incomes and deductions for certain expenses.
 Unless there is an extraordinary reason why the guidelines calculation should not apply, the worksheet calculated amount will apply.

 If you do not pay your child support, arrears will accrue, as will interest and penalties.
 These add up quickly and can only be lowered with a new order or creation of a payment plan.
 The Department of Revenue has enforcement actions available to it, which can be quite extensive.

 The applicable statute for child support is Massachusetts General Laws chapter 208 section 28 (MGL c.
 208 § 28).
 If your child is over 18 and there is a child support order, you owe child support.
 Children are entitled to child support until they reach age 23, so long as he/she meets certain requirements.
 The statute says the court may order child support when a child is 18-21 so long as he/she is “domiciled in the home of a parent, and is principally dependent upon said parent for maintenance.”

 When the child turns 21, the court may order child support if he/she is “domiciled in the home of a parent, and is principally dependent upon said parent for maintenance due to the enrollment of such child in an educational program, excluding educational costs beyond an undergraduate degree.”
 The statute does not require such education to be full-time college, but it is purposefully vague on this topic.